silentknight/Named-Entity-Recognition-Task-on-MultiNERD-Dataset/README.md

 ```

 ### Training Details
-In this specific scenario, I employed two pre-trained Language Models (LLMs) - DistilBERT and XLNet.
+In this specific scenario, three pre-trained Language Models (LLMs) were employed - BERT, DistilBERT, and XLNet.

 The model parameters are:
 ```